xupsh/pynq-sense-hat/README.md

 NOTE: This command must be run as root.

 ### Run the examples
-After the installation, a folder pynq-sense-hat shuold be seen in `/home/xilinx/jupyter_notebooks`.There are 3 .ipynb files in it, and you can run them.
+After the installation, a folder pynq-sense-hat shuold be seen in `/home/xilinx/jupyter_notebooks`.There are 3 .ipynb files in it and you can run them.

 ## About Sense HAT